netvl/picopickle/README.md

 ### Serialization of optional fields

-If a case class has a field of type `Option[T]`, then this field is serialized in a different way than a regular option: if the value is `None`, then the corresponding key will be absent from the serialized data, and if it is `Some(x)`, then the key will be present and its value will be just `x`, without an additional layer of an array:
+If a case class has a field of type `Option[T]`, then this field is serialized in a different way than a regular option: if the value of the field is `None`, then the corresponding key will be absent from the serialized data, and if it is `Some(x)`, then the key will be present and its value will be just `x`, without an additional layer of an array: